JaredLMayer/MEAN_contact_list_application/README.md

 # Fullstack Academy of Code

 This repository was created initially to practice with git; mostly for updating changes using the bash command line.
-This will most likely also be the host repository for all of my projects over the next 6 months while at Fullstack.
+I doubt that I will use this repository much for anything other than just this.
+If I do, though, I will be sure to continue updating! :)